-Are the NFL's looming rules changes enough to save kickoffs?
+Are the NFL's looming rule changes enough to save kickoffs?

 As they ate, Vincent told Toub about a competition-committee meeting a few days earlier.
 A data-driven video presentation from the NFL's medical staff had painted a bleak picture of the kickoff.
 Results of the inherent high-speed collisions were so jarring -- the kickoff is five times as likely to cause a concussion as other plays, members were told -- that Vincent ordered the video be stopped early.
 The endgame was clear.

-"But when you start talking about it how you may remove it," Vincent said, "now people are incentivized to devise solutions.
+"But when you start talking about how you may remove it," Vincent said, "now people are incentivized to devise solutions.
 Frankly, they have been outstanding."

 And so began a two-month frenzy to reimagine the NFL kickoff in a way that would soothe owners who were spooked by the league's 2017 total of 291 concussions, the highest mark on record.
-Toub and eight other special-teams coaches proposed a set of rules changes and alignment adjustments that, while barely noticeable to most fans, should lower the frequency of concussion-causing collisions.
+Toub and eight other special-teams coaches proposed a set of rule changes and alignment adjustments that, while barely noticeable to most fans, should lower the frequency of concussion-causing collisions.
 Owners will review and likely approve the changes this week at their spring meeting in Atlanta.

 Can it work?
 No one knows for sure.
 The kickoff will remain on "a short leash," according to Green Bay Packers president and CEO Mark Murphy, and will be evaluated annually for viability.
 In truth, no one can define quite yet what success might look like.
 Concussion numbers on kickoffs actually dropped by more than 20 percent from 2016 to 2017, according to league data.
 And even then, league executives scrambled to address them.